 The images always stuck with me.

 I felt the hate.
 I feel the hate.
-I wrote about it last February 2019.

 When I went to college at Iowa and studied African-American history and then taught African-American literature and history at Fisk University, I learned more so much about the legacy of being Black and having Black skin and what it meant to me.